joemoose/psiops/docs/index.md

 For a weapon that uses ammunition or other expendable resources, check off one use of ammo for any attack that *fails* or *partially succeeds*.
 Weapons have 6 units of ammunition.

-Ammunition can be resupplied at a *rendevous point* as described in the Recovery section.ß
+Ammunition can be resupplied at a *rendezvous point* as described in the Recovery section.

 ### Taking Damage